taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Manage_PW_Policies.md

 4. In the **Security & Privacy** page, select the **Password expiration policy** in the list of settings.

 5. In the **Password expiration policy** pane that appears, select the check box for **Set user passwords to expire after a number of days**.
-	**Note** To learn why expiration is no longer considered best practice, click the 'Learn more about password policy recommendations' link near the top of the pane.
+	**Note** To learn why expiration is no longer considered best practice, select the 'Learn more about password policy recommendations' link near the top of the pane.

 6. Enter **14** in the **Days before passwords expire** field.
 Leave the **Days before a user is notified about expiration** field set to 14.
 Select **Save changes**.